 So it’s not like sex with a condom is not pleasurable, it’s just not as pleasurable.
 An 8 instead of a 10.
 Let me emphasize that again: Men regularly choose to put women at massive risk by having non-condom sex, in order to experience a few minutes of slightly more pleasure.

 Now keep in mind, for the truly condom-averse, men also have a non-condom, always-ready birth control built right in, called the pull out.
-It’s not perfect, and it’s a favorite joke, but it is also 96% effective.
+It’s not perfect, and it’s a favorite joke, but according to experts, when done correctly, it is also 96% effective.

-So surely, we can expect men who aren’t wearing a condom to at least pull out every time they have sex, right?
+So surely, we can expect men who aren’t wearing a condom to at least learn to pull out correctly and pull out every time they have sex, right?

 And why not?

 Well, again, apparently it’s slightly more pleasurable to climax inside a vagina than, say, on their partner’s stomach.
 So men are willing to risk the life, health and well-being of women, in order to experience a tiny bit more pleasure for like 5 seconds during orgasm.